 Of course, I worry that the cows are unhappy for ages, but Grant reassures me.
 “After a day or so, they are happily back in the herd.
 You won’t get milk from an unhappy cow – they simply won’t let it down.
 Cow comfort is imperative, if you are harsh to your animals you will go out of business quickly.”

 Growing up on this farm where his Dad kept just 20 cows and grew heaps of veggies, Grant was certain he wanted this lifestyle for his family too.
 His kids love milk and often the milk bottle in their fridge is empty!
 “My favourite afternoon is watching rugby with my boys with a slab of Hilton Blue, fresh apple, biltong and beer.” he laughs.
 The Hilton Blue tastes really special – a brown mould which is endemic to the midlands adds an interesting colour and nutty flavour.

-A Cheese Café is in the pipeline, where you too will be able to indulge in the apple, biltong and cheese combination, or a farm fresh salad topped with tangy feta.
-It will be situated in the middle of the farm and offer you the opportunity to personally thank the cows grazing in the pastures right beside you for sharing this bounty. http://www.lapetitefrance.co.za
+He and his sister Caroline have opened a Cheese Café on the farm, where you can indulge in the apple, biltong and cheese combination, a farm fresh salad topped with tangy feta, or a homemade scone with lashings of real cream .
+It offers you the opportunity to personally thank the cows grazing in the pastures right beside you for sharing this bounty. http://www.lapetitefrance.co.za